Step by Step guide to Start a blog in Canada

 Imagine that you are interviewing an influential person on the web in your blog topic, and that this one decides to share your post.
 His audience will discover you and bring you qualified organic traffic.

 And above all you have to be patient and regular.
-You will not get results in a few days / weeks – only time will make the difference.
+You will not get results in a few days or weeks – only time will make the difference.
 The biggest blogs have been owned by their owners for years and years.
 A shining example of such a blog owner is Ania B, Alberta, living her passion through her blogging career.

 Step 12: Monetize your blog